 1.“In 2017, sanctioned fines have increased up to 74% in HSE.”
 (Source: SHP Online)

 The increase in fines has been because of the strict penalties for business health and safety incidents and breeches.
 This escalation in fines means that EHS software is more important than ever.
 Helping companies to stay compliant and effectively track incidents, audits, risks and actions.

 Spreadsheets used to manage EHS data can easily become outdated.
 Even with document management protocols, spreadsheets can become outdated or overwritten.
 An error could result in regulatory fines and penalties.
 EHS software enables a business to lower the potential for mistakes by holding accurate information in a secure source.
 Reducing injuries and ill-health in working conditions.
 EHS software can help managers to identify more leading safety indicators than other reporting methods.
-These leading indicators can be used to improve working conditions, reduce LTI and ultimately save organisations time and money.
+These leading indicators can be used to save time, money, reduce LTI and improve working conditions.

 3. The estimated costs of injuries and ill health from current working conditions is £15 billion (2017/18) (Source: Gov.uk)

-EHS software is can help to reduce injuries and ill-health in working conditions.
+EHS software can help to reduce injuries and ill-health in working conditions.
+Software offers preventable and detectable tools that can help to create a safer working environment.
+Enabling speed and efficiency which are key for when an incident takes place.
 Helping managers to identify more leading safety indicators than other reporting methods.
-These leading indicators can be used to improve working conditions, reduce LTI and ultimately save organisations time and money.
+These leading indicators can be used to improve working conditions, reduce LTI and ultimately save organizations time and money.